Victor Anderson (Green politician)

 Victor Anderson is a former London Assembly member, serving from 4 May 2000 to March 2003.

-He worked as a researcher for Plaid Cymru-Green MP Cynog Dafis, as part of the deal that brought Dafis the Green Party's support.
+He worked as a researcher for Plaid Cymru-Green Party MP Cynog Dafis, as part of the deal that brought Dafis the Green Party's support on condition of Anderson’s employment and led to Dafis being the first Green MP in the UK.

+He worked for former Labour and Co-operative Party MP Lloyd Russell-Moyle before his defection to the Green Party in the 2019-2024 parliament.

 He is also a published academic, writing for the New Economics Foundation.
 He is a supporter of the Green Economics Institute.